New generalisation of Jacobi's derivative formula: Generalization of Jacobi's formula

-However, the collection does not necessarily contain four linearly independ vectors.
-Suppose that all but one vectors of the collection are decomposed into two vectors, say $\partial_v \theta[\I^{[g-4]}\cup\K_{1,2,3}]$ and $\partial_v \theta[\I^{[g-4]}\cup\K_{1,2,4}]$, that is the intersection of the corresponding partitions is $\I^{[g-4]}\cup \{\kappa_1,\kappa_2\}$ of cardinality $g-2$.
-The two vectors with the remaining one form a basis.
+Note that a collection $\{\partial_v \theta[\B_n]\}$ with an intersection $\cap_{n} \B_n$ of cardinality $g-4$ does not necessarily contain four linearly independent vectors.
+Suppose that all vectors but one of the collection are spanned by two vectors, say $\partial_v \theta[\B^{[g-4]}\cup\K_{1,2,3}]$ and $\partial_v \theta[\B^{[g-4]}\cup\K_{1,2,4}]$, that is the intersection of the corresponding partitions is $\B^{[g-4]}\cup \{\kappa_1,\kappa_2\}$ of cardinality $g-2$.
+These two vectors with the remaining one form a basis.
 At the same time, by the assumption the intersection of all partitions in the collection is of cardinality $g-4$.
 Thus, the collection has only three spanning vectors, so the rank is~$3$ (less than $4$).
-In this case there is no subcollection with intersection of partitions of cardinality $g-3$.
+In this case there is no subcollection with an intersection of cardinality $g-3$.